LinwoodDev/Butterfly/docs/docs/README.md

 Butterfly is a note taking up that is aiming for unified experience across devices.
 Butterfly's approach is for minimalistic view of the drawing canvas while maximizing the user's control over the app.

 ## Getting started
 > You can use the sidebar to navigate quicly through the wiki.

 To start working on the app you have two options:
-1. [Downloads](/downloads) app version that is appropriate for your platform (Butterfly can run on most mobile, desktop, and web platfroms).
+1. [Downloads](/downloads) the app version that is appropriate for your platform (Butterfly can run on most mobile, desktop, and web platfroms).
 2. Use [web version](https://butterfly.linwood.dev) if you cannot find your platform or if you don't want to install it on it.
 See [here](storage#web) about file storage on the web version.

->Once you've (installed and) open the app, continue reading.
+>Once you open the app, continue reading.

 ## Main view